 - carrots, thinly sliced

-- 1 tablespoon olive oil or 2 tablespoons butter
+- 1 tablespoon olive oil or avocado oil (or 2 tablespoons butter)

-Minced garlic or mushrooms are also great addition.
+Minced garlic, green onion, halved brussels sprouts or mushrooms are other veggies that make great additions.
 Cauliflower can be used, treat it as you do the broccoli.

 Preparation